 Want to know what you need to get free HD channels over-the-air?
-Besides an HD TV, 3D TV, or 4k TV, you’ll need an antenna (indoor or outdoor) to receive the signals.
+Besides an HDTV, 3D TV, or 4k TV, you’ll need an antenna (indoor or outdoor) to receive the signals.
 If you are using an older analog TV (like a tube TV) without a tuner, you’ll need a digital converter that will allow the compressed TV signals to display on your TV.
-Read on for more details on how to get free HD.
+Read on for more details on how to get free HD channels over-the-air.

 You’ll want an antenna capable of both UHF and VHF reception.
-These antennas may look like a combination of both rabbit ears and a circular antennas, or like the ClearStream antenna pictured above.
+These antennas may look like a combination of both rabbit ears and a circular antenna, or like the ClearStream antenna pictured above.
 Try to determine whether you need a uni-directional or multi-directional antenna.
-If the broadcast stations are fairly close to each other, you maybe able to use a uni-directional.
+If the broadcast stations are fairly close to each other, you may be able to use a uni-directional.
 If the stations are scattered around 360°, use a multi-directional.
 You can refer to AntennaWeb to locate facilities.

 Major networks ABC, CBS, NBC, and FOX all broadcast over-the-air (OTA), as well as other local channels like PBS, The CW, Univision.
 The high-definition signal, sent simultaneously with the standard-definition (SD) signal, can usually be found on the first sub-channel of the broadcast number.
 For example, the high-def signal for channel 5 would most likely be 5-1.
 Other broadcasts, including the SD version and other programming may be found on 5-2, 5-3, etc. Some of the networks are making use of those extra bands, while some of the bandwidth is just being wasted.